BigManDrewskii/skool-launchpad/userGuide.md

 # The Skool Launchpad - User Guide

 ## Purpose
-Launch your professional Skool community in 10 days with done-for-you branding, setup, and sales funnel.
+Launch your professional Skool community in 10 days with done-for-you branding, setup, and sales funnel by Studio Drewskii.

 ## Access
 Public landing page. $2,997 one-time investment.